Game Semantics of Martin-L\"of Type Theory: Games and strategies for simple type theories

-The idea behind the notion of views is as follows.
-Given a non-empty j-sequence $\boldsymbol{s} m$ such that $m$ is a P- (resp.
+The idea on views is as follows.
+Given a nonempty j-sequence $\boldsymbol{s} m$ such that $m$ is a P- (resp.
 O-) move, the P-view $\lceil \boldsymbol{s} \rceil$ (resp.
-O-view $\lfloor \boldsymbol{s} \rfloor$) is intended to be the currently `relevant part' of previous occurrences in $\boldsymbol{s}$ for Player (resp.
-Opponent).
-That is, Player (resp.
-Opponent) is concerned only with the last occurrence of an O- (resp.
-P-) move, its justifier and that justifier's `concern', i.e., its P- (resp.
+O-view $\lfloor \boldsymbol{s} \rfloor$) is the currently `relevant part' of the previous occurrences in $\boldsymbol{s}$ for P (resp.
+O).
+I.e., P (resp.
+O) is concerned only with the last occurrence of an O- (resp.
+P-) move, its justifier and that justifier's P- (resp.
 O-) view, which then recursively proceeds.
-See \cite{curien2006notes,curien1998abstract} for an explanation of views in terms of their counterparts in syntax.
+See \cite{coquand1995semantics} for an explanation of views in terms of their counterparts in logical calculi, and \cite{curien1998abstract} in lambda-calculi.

-\begin{remark} The view of a j-sequence is not necessarily a j-sequence for the justifier of a non-initial occurrence in the j-sequence may be outside of the view (see, e.g., \cite{hyland2000full,mccusker1998games} for the details) which motivates the \emph{visibility} condition given below. \end{remark}